Melon-The-Dev/Fire-Bullets-Godot-Plugin/README.md

 How to use:

-    1.create a new scene and make a Area2D as its root and make sure the script extends from the *Bullet* class 2.in another scene, add the gun node and put your bullet scene in the "bullet" paramater in the inspector.
+    1.create a new scene and make a Area2D as its root(also make a script for it) and make sure the script extends from the *Bullet* class
+    2.in another scene, add the gun node and put your bullet scene in the "bullet" paramater in the inspector.
     3.then set the other paramters of the gun node to your fit your game.
     4.you can fire the gun by calling Gun.shoot(speed,angle)